 You can not find any bathroom in England or in the UK with plug sockets.
 Because of health and safety rules, sockets are not allowed in bathrooms or shower rooms, unless they can be fitted at least three metres away from the sink, bath or shower.

-9. The Queen is not allowed in the House of Commons
+9. The King is not allowed in the House of Commons

 No British monarch is allowed to set foot in the House of Commons, which is the UK parliament.
 This rule dates back to 1642 when King Charles I stormed into the House of Commons to arrest five members.
 The attempt was unsuccessful and since then the monarch was banned from entering the parliament.